michaelahwales/pages-practice/README.md

 control” and “vehicle platform manipulation” categories to control the vehicle.

-By examining high level descriptions of Apollo’s open software platform on the software overview page (https://apollo.auto/developer.html), we can determine which of these modules belong to the three categories of the reference architecture and create a conceptual view of how information will flow between them.
+By examining high level descriptions of Apollo’s open software platform on the software overview page [("Apollo Open Platform")](https://apollo.auto/developer.html), we can determine which of these modules belong to the three categories of the reference architecture and create a conceptual view of how information will flow between them.